Discover History

 Sully's detachment engaged the Sioux (a coalition of Lakota, Yanktonai, and Dakota Native American tribes) at Killdeer Mountain on July 28th, then followed what is now called Sully Creek to the Little Missouri River.

-On August 8, 1864, Sully's troops were spread across the Northern Plains in a long column stretching nearly three miles and began receiving Sioux sniping fire along the procession throughout the day.
-They stopped and camped for the night at a waterhole to resupply with water and fought of repeated Sioux incursions.
-The field is now the location Sully's Waterhole Interpretive Site
+On August 8, 1864, Sully's troops were spread across the Northern Plains in a long column stretching nearly three miles, and began receiving Sioux sniping fire along the procession throughout the day.
+They stopped and camped for the night at a waterhole to resupply with water and fought off repeated Sioux incursions.
+The field is now located at the Sully's Waterhole Interpretive Site.

-Although the battle was not described as overly violent or bloody, it did result in casualties on both sides.
+Although the battle was not described as particularly violent or bloody, it resulted in casualties on both sides.
 Sully estimated approximately 100 Native American warriors were killed (he may have exaggerated).
 Three US soldiers were killed, and an additional ten were wounded.
 Sully also destroyed the Native American encampment, including tipis and food supplies.

-The Battle of the Badlands Interpretive Site now stands to commemorate the events.
+The Battle of the Badlands Interpretive Site now stands as a monument to the events.
 It's a 1,220-acre site within the Little Missouri National Grassland that features interpretive displays explaining the battle's events.
-The site also preserves portions of military trails from 1864 and 1876 and the 1876 Custer's Snow Camp (a nearby interpretive site) as he marched toward his final and ill-fated battle at Little Bighorn.
+The site also preserves portions of military trails from 1864 and 1876 and the 1876 Custer Snow Camp (a nearby interpretive site) as he marched toward his final and ill-fated battle at the Little Bighorn.

 Northern Pacific Railroad Surveys, 1871 to 1873